 Key points to remember with estimated taxes:

-- Installments for a given period are made over subsequent periods, with the first installment due in the first taxable period’s due date.
-E.g. if you have income on which you must pay estimated taxes between April 1 and May 31, you must make your first (of three, say) installment payment by April 15, with subsequent ones due on Sept 15 and Jan 15 next year.
+- Installments or estimated tax payment for a given period you earned income are made over subsequent periods, with the first installment due in the first taxable period’s due date.
+E.g. if you have income on which you must pay estimated taxes between April 1 and May 31, you must make your first (of three, say) installment payment by April 15, with subsequent ones due in September and January of the next year.

 - The date of the U.S postmark is considered the date of payment.
-If the due date falls on a weekemd or public holiday the payment will be considered on time if you make on the next business day.
+If the due date falls on a weekend or public holiday the payment will be considered on time if you make on the next business day.

 - Use Form 1040-ES, Estimated Tax for Individuals, to figure and pay your estimated tax.
 This form is for those expected to pay taxes of $1,000 or more and are filing as a sole proprietor, partner, S corporation shareholder and/or a self-employed individual.
 Corporations use different forms.
 Given tax payers have to figure/estimate taxes due on their own, based on IRS guidelines, it is worthwhile engaging the services of a good accountant to help with filing your quarterly taxes.
 Automated tax software like Turbo Tax will also provide you with details with your estimated tax payments for the coming year based on your most recent filing via their software.